eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 <!-- check:none:pedagogical -->
     import com.redhat.polar.core { ... }

-To resolve a name conflict, we can rename an imported declaration:
+To resolve a name collision, we can rename an imported declaration:

 <!-- try: -->
 <!-- check:none:pedagogical -->